kyma-project/eventing-manager/docs/user/README.md

 You configure the Eventing module by creating and applying Kubernetes Custom Resource Definitions (CRD), which extend the Kubernetes API with custom additions.

-To understand and configure the module's global settings, see the [Eventing Manager CRD](02-configuration.md).
+To understand and configure the module's global settings, see the [Eventing CRD](02-configuration.md).

-To configure event subscriptions, use a [Subscription CRD](./resources/evnt-cr-subscription.md).
+To create a subscriber, define a [Subscription CRD](./resources/evnt-cr-subscription.md).

 ## Resource Consumption